 You ARE NOT INACTIVE with the CLE Commission unless you have filed a request for inactive status with the Commission on CLE.

-If you have sent the CLE Commission an inactive request and received a confirmation that you are inactive with us, then you MUST call us if you are receiving notices that you are not compliant.
+If you have sent the CLE Commission an inactive request and received a confirmation that you are inactive with us, then you MUST call us if you are receiving notices that you are noncompliant so the Commission can review your account.

-If you do nothing, you could be assessed fees and possibly have your law license suspended erroneously, and no one wants that to happen.
+If you do nothing, you could be assessed fees and possibly have your law license suspended erroneously.

 To become INACTIVE with the CLE Commission, you cannot be practicing law in any US jurisdiction.
 Your law license must also be inactive with the BPR.